DianelaOB/NMA-DL-Fruit-Fly-Pose-Robustness/README.md

 - Pedro Luis Artunduaga Ortiz
 - Richard Williamson

-## Project

-Evaluating the Robustness of a U-Net-Based Animal Pose Estimator Using a Fruit Fly Dataset
+## Project: Evaluating the Robustness of a U-Net-Based Animal Pose Estimator Using a Fruit Fly Dataset

 ## Repository structure